taxjar/taxjar-api-docs/source/guides/python.md

 ---
 title: Sales Tax API Guide for Python
-description: "How to use SmartCalcs with our official Python client."
+description: "How to use the TaxJar API with our official Python client."
 preferred_url: https://developers.taxjar.com/api/guides/python/
 ---